Philipp-Sc/llm-fraud-detection/README.md

 # rust-bert-fraud-detection
 Robust semi-supervised fraud detection using Rust native NLP pipelines.
 # About
 **rust-bert-fraud-detection** uses the NLP pipelines from [rust-bert](https://github.com/guillaume-be/rust-bert) to extract topics and sentiment from the given text.
+A simple [Random Forest Regressor](https://docs.rs/smartcore/latest/smartcore/ensemble/random_forest_regressor/index.html) is then trained to predict spam/ham.
+The training data is generated using a diverse collection of commonly used spam/ham datasets:
+- LingSpam,
+- EnronSpam,
+- Spam Assassin Dataset,
+- SMSSpamCollection,
+- YoutubeSpam,
+- Crypto Governance Proposals.

-A simple [Random Forest Regressor](https://docs.rs/smartcore/latest/smartcore/ensemble/random_forest_regressor/index.html) is trained to predict fraud/ham.
-The training data is generated using a diverse collection of commonly used spam/ham datasets (LingSpam, EnronSpam, Spam Assassin Dataset, SMSSpamCollection, YoutubeSpam, ...).
-Since the [Random Forest Regressor](https://docs.rs/smartcore/latest/smartcore/ensemble/random_forest_regressor/index.html) is trained on latent features ([topics/fraud indicators](https://github.com/Philipp-Sc/rust-bert-fraud-detection/blob/main/package/src/build/mod.rs)) and NOT on a text encoding (such as Bag of Words) much less datapoints are needed to build a general model which should work better accross different domains (e.g emails, websites and governance proposals).
+Since the [Random Forest Regressor](https://docs.rs/smartcore/latest/smartcore/ensemble/random_forest_regressor/index.html) is trained on latent features [Topics (fraud indicators)](https://github.com/Philipp-Sc/rust-bert-fraud-detection/blob/main/package/src/build/mod.rs) and NOT on a text encoding (such as Bag of Words) much less datapoints are needed to build a general model which should work better accross different domains (e.g emails, websites and governance proposals).
 #
-Nonetheless **rust-bert-fraud-detection** uses an additional measure to improve the performance further:
+Nonetheless **rust-bert-fraud-detection** uses an additional ['hard-coded' features](https://github.com/Philipp-Sc/rust-bert-fraud-detection/blob/main/package/src/build/feature_engineering/mod.rs) to improve the performance further, they include:

-['hard-coded' features](https://github.com/Philipp-Sc/rust-bert-fraud-detection/blob/main/package/src/build/feature_engineering/mod.rs), they include word count information, punctuation, number, url, emoji and upper-case counts.
-This also includes a count of red/green flags, i.e words that are known to have a high likelihood being only present in spam/ham.
-And additionally the prediction of a [Categorical Naive Bayes classifier](https://docs.rs/smartcore/latest/smartcore/naive_bayes/categorical/struct.CategoricalNB.html) which was trained on a Bag of Words representation of the used spam/ham dataset.
+- word count information,
+- punctuation, number, url, emoji and upper-case counts.

+Additionally the prediction of a [Categorical Naive Bayes classifier](https://docs.rs/smartcore/latest/smartcore/naive_bayes/categorical/struct.CategoricalNB.html) which was trained on a Bag of Words representation of the used spam/ham dataset.
 Naive Bayes classifier are well known for their effectiveness in text related tasks especially spam detection.
 In the tests the Categorical variant performed better than the [Gaussian Naive Bayes classifier](https://docs.rs/crate/linfa-bayes/latest) (F1-score of `0.90` vs `0.82`), but both predictions were added to the feature vector.
 This addition of the Naive Bayes predictions improves the accuracy of the final Random Forest Regressor from 97% towards 99%.